RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

 To run the normalization and resolution-check code on Compute Canada, please do the following (STEP NEEDED) :...

 	BASH FILES
-		-Please move the all following bash files to your scratch folder on Compute Canada: ....
+		-Please move the all bash files inside the "Bash_file" folder above to your scratch folder on Compute Canada.

 	VIRTUAL ENVIRONMENT
-		- You do not need to create as we already create one for you called “env_face” based on the "setup_face_env.sh" bash file.
+		- You do not need to create a virtual enviroment to run our code as we have already created one for you called “env_face” based on the "setup_face_env.sh" bash file.
 		- Go to the “env_face” environment directory cd /project/6003167/EECE571_2022/MaskedFaceRecognition_CNN/Github/EECE571L-MaskedFaceDetection-CNN/Code
 		- Activate the “env_face” environment
 			source ~/env_face/bin/activate

 		- Run the following batch batch file to run the normalization and resolution-check code: cd ~/scratch && sbatch normalization-and-resolution-check_github.sh